Invergordon distillery

 Invergordon distillery is a grain whisky distillery located at Invergordon in Easter Ross, in Ross and Cromarty, Highland, Scotland.

 The distillery is operated by Whyte & Mackay, which Philippines-based Alliance Global owns.

 It was established in 1959.
+The distillery started operations in 1961.
 Along with Tamnavulin distillery in Speyside it provides whisky for the company's blended Scotch whisky brands.

+In July 2023, Whyte & Mackay announced the expansion of its whisky maturation complex at Invergordon, doubling its footprint from 45.4 hectares to 92 hectares.